 For a medical assistant with both clinical and administrative training, venipuncture is a perfect task.
 It’s both an art and a science, requiring technical and clerical expertise, as well as sound clinical judgment.

 Steps in the process include reviewing the doctor’s order, screening the patient, obtaining consent, gathering equipment, and then performing the venipuncture.

 Review the Doctor’s Order

 Doctors order blood tests with a purpose.
 Screening tests done during a patient’s annual exam, for example, help the doctor identify health risks such as high cholesterol, but most tests are ordered in response to a physical complaint or symptom.

-In addition to reviewing lab orders for completeness and accuracy, medical assistants also code requisition forms.
+In addition to reviewing lab orders for completeness and accuracy, medical assistants also code requisition forms when performing phlebotomy.
 These documents tell the laboratory which tests to do and how to bill the insurer via an ICD-10 code that corresponds with the test’s purpose.
 Insurance companies have strict criteria for which tests they will pay for and why, so miscoding a requisition can result in claim denial and an unexpected bill for the patient.